smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 #
 * add obs as a profile for nvidia (to check if it has weird settings)
 * run obs as admin (for gamecapture to work)
+* stream > destination > server > choose closest to you
+* uncheck all but one audio track obs (in Advanced Audio Properties > Tracks) this is for editing audio tracks out
 * CoreAudio AAC encoder not worth it unless streaming audio 128/160/192 flat out (unless FFmpeg AAC encoder is the best now idk)
 ---
 ---